A novel class of energy-preserving Runge-Kutta methods for the Korteweg-de Vries equation: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new technique to derive high-order energy-preserving algorithms and applied them to solve the KdV equation.
-The numerical strategy consists of two important steps, namely the QAV reformulation and the quadratic-invariant-preserving RK method.
-Based on our theory, the Gaussian collocation method can be applied to develop arbitrarily high-order energy-preserving methods with general polynomial energy of degree greater than 2.
-Different from the IEQ or SAV approaches, the QAV technique can be used to develop high-order energy-preserving methods that conserve the original energy conservation law.
-Compared with the existing high-order energy-preserving methods, our proposed QAV-EPRK methods are based on the traditional RK theory and do not require integrals.
+In this paper, we have proposed a new technique to construct arbitrarily high-order energy-preserving algorithms for the KdV equation.
+It consists of two important steps, namely the QAV reformulation and the symplectic RK method.
+Based on our theory, a special class of RK methods can be applied directly to develop arbitrarily high-order energy-preserving algorithms for conservative systems with general polynomial energy of degree greater than 2.
+Different from the IEQ and SAV approaches, the proposed QAV-EPRK method can eliminate the introduced auxiliary variable and conserve the original energy conservation law.
+Compared with the existing high-order energy-preserving methods, our QAV-EPRK schemes are based on the traditional RK theory and do not require integrals.
 Numerical tests are presented to confirm the theoretical analysis and illustrate the usefulness and efficiency of the proposed schemes.
-It is worthwhile to emphasize that the numerical strategy in this paper can be generalized for general conservative systems with a polynomial energy, which will be further discussed in our future work.
+It is worthwhile to emphasize that the numerical strategy presented in this paper can be generalized for conservative systems with general polynomial energy or some non-polynomial cases, which will be further discussed in our future work.